drafuse/Taphonomic-signature-of-Geoffroy-s-cat-Leopardus-geoffroyi-on-small-sized-preys/README.md

 Instruction for running the code:

 1. Install R(https://www.r-project.org/) and RStudio (https://www.rstudio.com/).
-2. Download all files in into a new folder on your pc.
+2. Download all files into a new folder on your pc.
 3. Open "LeporidBonesRScript.R" in RStudio.
 4. Follow the instructions in the R script and use the "Run" function at the top of the source pane to run the tests.